Delicious Local Donut Shops in Philadelphia

 The cannoli-like Franolli

-Frangelli’s Bakery has been a South Philly staple for over 75 years.
-Every morning, they make hundreds of yeast and cake donuts that are hand filled to order.
+Frangelli’s Bakery is a South Philly staple.
+Their yeast and cake donuts–especially the ones that are hand filled to order–are winners.

-The bakery has a wide variety of donut options (the jelly-filled are super popular), but it is most known for two unique creations—ice cream doughnuts and the Franolli.
-Ice cream doughnuts are a choice of your favorite ice cream sandwiched in between two donut halves, a spin on the Sicilian specialty of brioche con gelato.
-The Franolli—a “Best of Philly” winner—is a hole-less donut filled with thick, fresh cannoli cream and chocolate chips.
-They’re also available in chocolate, and you’ll occasionally find special flavors like pistachio or pumpkin.
+What Frangelli’s is most known for are two unique creations—ice cream donuts and the Franolli.
+Ice cream donuts are a choice of your favorite ice cream sandwiched in between two halves, a spin on the Sicilian specialty of brioche con gelato.
+The Franolli is what draws people (us included!) here.
+It’s a hole-less donut filled with thick, fresh cannoli cream and chocolate chips.
+They’re also available in chocolate, and occasionally in special flavors like pistachio or pumpkin.
+If you’re a cannoli lover, this one’s for you.

 Suraya